-- 3.3 When notifying the meeting of a prescribed conflict of interest, the following details must, at a minimum, be provided: - 3.3.3 the name of any entity, other than the councillor, that has an interest in the matter; - 3.3.4 the nature of the councillor's relationship with the entity that has an interest in a matter; - 3.3.5 details of the councillor's and any other entity's interest in the matter. - 3.4 The councillor must then leave the place of the meeting, including any area set aside for the public, and stay away while the matter is being discussed and voted on, unless the subject councillor has written notice from the Minister to participate in the matter. - Once the councillor has left the area where the meeting is being conducted, the council can continue 3.5 discussing and deciding on the matter at hand.
+- A councillor who has notified the chief executive officer of a prescribed conflict of interest in a matter 4.1 to be discussed in a council meeting must also give notice during the meeting. - A councillor who first becomes aware of a prescribed conflict of interest in a matter during a council 4.2 meeting must immediately inform the meeting of the conflict of interest. - 4.3 When notifying the meeting of a prescribed conflict of interest, the following details must, at a minimum, be provided: - 4.3.1.
+If it arises because of a gift, loan or contract, the value of the gift, loan or contract - 4.3.2.
+If it arises because of an application for which a submission has been made, the matters the subject of the application and submission - 4.3.3 The name of any entity, other than the councillor, that has an interest in the matter; - 4.3.4 The nature of the councillor's relationship with the entity that has an interest in a matter; - 4.3.5 Details of the councillor's and any other entity's interest in the matter.

+- 4.4 The councillor must then leave the place of the meeting, including any area set aside for the public, and stay away while the matter is being discussed and voted on, unless the subject councillor has written notice from the Minister to participate in the matter. - 4.5 Once the councillor has left the area where the meeting is being conducted, the council can continue discussing and deciding on the matter at hand.

-4. Declarable conflict of interest
+5. Declarable conflict of interest

-Councillors are ultimately responsible for informing of any declarable conflict of interest on matters to be discussed at council meetings, standing or advisory committee meetings that might lead to a decision that is contrary to the public interest (other than ordinary business matters).
+Councillors are ultimately responsible for informing of any declarable conflict of interest on matters to be discussed at council meetings, standing or advisory committee meetings that might lead to a decision that is contrary to the public interest (other than the interests prescribed under section 150EO of the LGA and section 177L of the COB, and ordinary business matters prescribed in section 150EF of the LGA and section 177C of the COBA).